yehonatan2020/ArchTitus/README.md

 <img src="https://i.imgur.com/YiNMnan.png" />

-This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
-The shell scripts in this repo allow the entire process to be automated.)
+This README contains the all the steps to have a fully functional Arch Linux with KDE desktop, suited ideally for Android devs

 ---
 ## Create Arch ISO or Use Image

 Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with [Etcher](https://www.balena.io/etcher/), [Ventoy](https://www.ventoy.net/en/index.html), or [Rufus](https://rufus.ie/en/)
+Or on linux you can use dd command

 If you don't want to build using this script I did create an image @ <https://www.christitus.com/arch-titus>